maevelander/sticky-side-buttons/readme.txt

 = My sticky side buttons are covered by some other element.
 What should I do? =

 In the plugin settings there is a field where you can define z-index for the buttons.
 An element with a higher z-index is always in front of an element with a lower z-index.
+If you have tried a high z-index in that setting but your buttons still aren't showing, it is likely that your theme has a very high z-index specified somewhere.
+This is not great practise, but is sometimes done in complex themes with lots of layered design elements, and also with page builders.
+As a last resort you can use CSS to force override the z-index for your buttons: `#ssb-container { z-index: 9999 !important; }`

 = Where can I get support for this plugin? =